floofyfluffy/-SOI-2024-2410-0056-/README.md

 Inside the folders you will be able to find the source code related to each of the folder's role and there will be a readme in every folder which will explain about the codes functionality.

-There will be a requirements.txt in each of our folders, which indicates the system and downloads required when creating and using a python environment, as we are using that while running our codes on the machine learning server.
+There will also be an additional folder named Requirements, in which we will input our requirements.txt for each role into the folder which indicates the system and downloads required when creating and using a python environment, as we are using that while running our codes on the machine learning server.